Purchase of Service

 - Compassionate care leave

-- To volunteer for the CUSO project
+- To volunteer for a Cuso International project

 To purchase other leaves, like those that reduce work schedules, or leaves of absence without pay longer than 30 calendar days, you must pay both the employee and employer portions.

 You may be able to purchase a leave of absence if

 - You were an active member when you took the leave

 - You apply before you end your employment with the employer with whom the leave occurred